marciofao/user-posts-by-date-rest-api/README.md

 # User Posts by date - rest API endpoint
-A simple plugin for visualizing userd posts amouunt by date range
+A simple plugin for visualizing userd posts amount by date range

 The plugin works by enabling the following endpoint in your wordpress instance: